Tug Hill Bird Quest

 An Outdoor Classroom Right in Your Backyard

-The Tug Hill Bird Quest connects kids with nature and is easy to incorporate into any classroom or home setting!
+The Tug Hill Bird Quest connects us with nature, inspires curiosity and is easy to incorporate into any classroom or home setting!

 Here's How It Works:

-• Teams install and add birdseed to their feeder(s) at least 2 weeks before the official observation week begins.
+2 - Install (if needed) and/or add birdseed to your feeder(s) AT LEAST 2 weeks before the official observation week begins.

-• THTLT compiles the team tally sheets and provides a report to all teams in June.
+- THTLT compiles the team tally sheets and provides a report to all teams in mid-June.

 Download: